-The nine hour course is taught in three sessions based on the principles of sanitary food service and Hazard Analysis Critical Control Point procedures.
+The seven hour Food Handler Certification Course is taught in two sessions based on the principles of sanitary food service and Hazard Analysis Critical Control Point procedures.

 Participants are required to achieve a mark of 70% or above to pass the exam and become certified.

 Participants must show photo identification before writing the exam.

 The 3.5 hour Food Handler Certification Refresher Course is taught over one session and is intended for participants who have been previously certified and have reviewed the food handler manual before registering for the course.
 See the Food Handler's manual.
 The course includes a two hour review session, a 15 minute break and a one hour exam reserved for the end.